UNI Community Music School Teachers and Staff

-Kayla Nissen is a sophomore instrumental music education major from Dike, IA.
+Kayla Nissen (Piano) is a instrumental music education major from Dike, IA.
 At UNI, Kayla has been involved in pep band, panther marching band, women's chorus, and summer orientation staff.

 In her free time, Kayla likes to spend time with her family and friends, go on road trips, and watch musicals.

 Greg Novey (Piano) is an instrumental music education major from Central City, Iowa.
 While at UNI he has been a part of the Panther Marching Band, Concert Band, and Pep Band, as well as the Guild of Carillonneurs.
 Greg has been playing piano since the age of four, and picked up trumpet along the way in 5th grade.
 In his free time he enjoys watching YouTube videos, learning Spanish and improvising on the piano.

 Sophia Patchin (Bassoon) is an instrumental music education major from Des Moines, Iowa.
 She plays in the UNI Wind Ensemble (Bassoon), Panther Marching Band (Saxophone), and other small chamber ensembles.
 In her free time, she likes to read, volunteer within the community, spend time with friends, and watch movies.

 Brenda Sevcik (Trumpet, Piano, Organ) is a student at UNI studying Music Education and Performance.
 So far at UNI, Brenda has been a member of the Panther Marching Band, Wind Ensemble, Jazz Panthers, and the Inglorious Jazzers.
 She enjoys playing trumpet, organ, and piano at area churches on the weekends.
 Brenda also enjoys running, baking cookies, and visiting her family during her free time.